 As a measure to cushion the impact on the most vulnerable by expanding social assistance, supporting food production and providing aid to small businesses through credit guarantees.

 “The COVID-19 pandemic is having a severe social and economic impact on Lesotho.
 Disruptions to supply chains for major industries and a national shutdown to contain the virus have led to a sharp drop in production.
-The economy is being further hit by declining external demand for textiles and diamonds, shrinking remittances, and delays to major construction projects.”
+(Clonazepam) The economy is being further hit by declining external demand for textiles and diamonds, shrinking remittances, and delays to major construction projects.”
 Said Mr. Tao Zhang, Deputy Managing Director and Acting Chair.

 “The authorities have been taking strong actions to mitigate the health and socio-economic impact of the pandemic.
 In collaboration with development partners, they are scaling up urgent health spending, and are introducing measures to mitigate the economic impact, including by boosting social safety nets and ensuring access to credit for affected businesses.”
 He added